 While they’re frequently combined, network gateways and firewalls have nothing else in common.
 While network gateways transit traffic between the networks, firewalls are network filters with rulesets to allow or deny specific connections.

-Therefore, it's one of the reasons why it's so frequently bundled into one unit.
-All connections must go through the web gateway, so it only makes sense to set up a traffic filter on the destination all the connections will be going through.
+This is one reason it’s so frequently bundled into one unit.
+Since all connections must go through the web gateway, it only makes sense to set up a traffic filter on the destination all the connections will be going through.

 Network gateway vs. switch

-Although they may sound like they perform very similar functions, both network gateway and switch do entirely different things.
+Although they may sound like they perform very similar functions, network gateways, and switches do entirely different things.
 While the network gateway connects multiple networks, a switch allows networked devices to talk to each other.
-Therefore, the gateway is a checkpoint where connections end up before being routed.
+That’s why the gateway is a checkpoint where connections end up before being routed.
 Meanwhile, the switch receives information from a source and routes the connection to its intended destination with MAC addresses.

 Network gateway vs. bridge

-Network gateways and bridges are alike because they are designed to connect two different networks.
-However, the difference is that while network gateways can translate protocols into one that would be understandable on the network, bridges only connect identical protocols.
+Network gateways and bridges are similar because they are designed to connect two different networks.
+However, while network gateways can translate protocols into one that is understandable on the network, bridges only connect identical protocols.
 They could link up two LAN networks, assuming they use the same protocols.

 Summary